Biology Week 11

 - Why should children less than 12 months old never be given honey?

-- Choose two types of bacteria, one that is helpful and one that is harmful, research them and give a brief summary
+- Choose two types of bacteria, one that is helpful and one that is harmful, research them and give a brief summary on each explaining:

 - Name of bacteria (common & scientific) include pyla of bacteria